sphinx-notes/isso/_sources/index.rst.txt

 :title: (text)
     Specify a thread title rather than use document title

-The comment box at the bottom is generated via the following source:
+The comment box at the top is generated via the following source:

 .. code-block:: rst